 - Using a hand mixer (or stand mixer) add the mascarpone cheese to the bowl and mix until fully incorporated.
 Add the espresso or liqueur one tablespoon at a time.
 You do not want a goopy consistency – it should be similar to a soft cookie dough (I needed 3 Tbsp of liquid).
 Transfer the mixture to a sealed container and place in the fridge for 45 minutes to an hour.
 (I held it overnight and it was fine)

 - Line a baking sheet with Silpat, wax paper, or parchment paper.
 Remove the mixture from the fridge (it should be firmer now).
 Start to shape the mixture into 36 (1-inch) balls and place them on the prepared baking sheet.
 Freeze for 10 minutes.

-- Melt the chocolate (tempering the chocolate is best) and stir in the espresso powder.
+- Melt the chocolate (tempering the chocolate is best) and stir in the espresso powder (if using).
 Dip a cold tiramisu truffle into the melted chocolate and transfer it back to the baking sheet.
 Sprinkle the truffle with the crushed lady fingers you set aside earlier.
 Repeat for the remaining truffles.